-Plant currently operated in extended air mode with long SRT to minimize solids production with two clarifiers in operation
+Plant currently operated in extended air mode with long SRT to minimize solids production

 The aerating basin was designed as a high rate activated sludge system but is currently operated in an extended aeration mode to minimize the WAS yield.
 This means that the present plant performance is not representative of the design intent.